opnsense/docs/source/manual/how-tos/ipsec-rw-srv-eapradius.rst

 .. contents:: Index

-EAP-RADIUS via IKEv2 is nearly the same as EAP-MSCHAPv2, but authentication is agains a Radius instance.
+EAP-RADIUS via IKEv2 is nearly the same as EAP-MSCHAPv2, but authentication is dont against a Radius instance.
 We assume you have read the first part at :doc:`how-tos/ipsec-rw`